 Political fights over Supreme Court seats nothing new

-In this Nov.
-10, 2011, file photo Supreme Court Justice Clarence Thomas laughs while talking with other guests at The Federalist Society's 2011 Annual Dinner in Washington.
-Supreme Court nominations became politically contentious about 222 years ago when the Senate voted down George Washington's choice for chief justice.
+Wondering when Supreme Court nominations became so politically contentious?
+Only about 222 years ago - when the Senate voted down George Washington's choice for chief justice.
+"We are in an era of extreme partisan energy right now.

 Add your comments below